jundalisay/sp/content/en/research/darwin/origin/chapter-03b.md

 <!-- Even when climate, for instance extreme cold, acts directly, it will be the least vigorous, or those which have got least food through the advancing winter, which will suffer most.  -->

-When we travel from south to north, or from a damp region to a dry, we see some species gradually getting rarer and rarer, and finally disappearing.
-We are tempted to attribute the whole effect to the change of climate.
+When we travel from south to north, or from a damp region to a dry, some species get rarer and finally disappear.

+We wrongly attribute this to the change of climate.

-But this is a very false view because each species is constantly suffering enormous destruction at some period of its life, from enemies or from competitors for the same place and food.
+But this is a very false view because each species is getting killed at some point of its life  from enemies or competitors for the same place and food.

 If these enemies be are favoured by the change of climate, they will increase in numbers.
 - Since each area is already full with inhabitants, the other species will decrease.